Executive Team

 She enjoys spending time with her son, Jason, who attends Fordham University.

-Chief of Staff
+Emily Steinbach Chief of Staff

-Emily Steinbach was appointed Chief of Staff in the OCFS Executive Office in December 2022.
-She performs project management for internal and external projects; serves as primary liaison to the Governor’s Office on agency assignments; prepares research and background in advance of special events; oversees the executive office support team; and manages the Agency’s portfolio of boards and appointments.
+Emily Steinbach was appointed chief of staff in the OCFS Executive Office in December 2022.
+She performs project management for internal and external projects; serves as primary liaison to the Governor's Office on agency assignments; prepares research and background in advance of special events; oversees the executive office support team; and manages the Agency's portfolio of boards and appointments.

 Ms. Steinbach is essential in representing the Commissioner’s Office on workgroups and often serves as project lead for major initiatives.
 She holds a master’s in public administration from Rockefeller College of Public Affairs & Policy, as well as a bachelor’s degree in economics from Smith College.